sqmk/huejay/README.md

 - `id` - Schedule Id, generated and assigned by the bridge on creation
 - `name` - Name for the schedule, configurable
 - `description` - Description for the schedule, configurable
+- `created` - Date when schedule was created
 - `localTime` - Configurable scheduled time, configurable, behavior differs by pattern
 - `status` - `enabled` or `disabled`, configurable
 - `autoDelete` - `true` or `false`, schedule is automatically deleted on expiration when `true`, configurable